 About The Audio Content Fund

-Applications can be for content in a variety of formats, but bids must come with a guarantee of broadcast on an Ofcom-licensed UK radio station or network of stations.
-Applications will be assessed by an independent panel of experts and judged against an agreed set of eight evaluation criteria:
+During the pilot, applications were accepted for content in a variety of formats, with all bids coming with a guarantee of broadcast on Ofcom-licensed UK radio stations.
+Applications were assessed by an independent panel of experts, and judged against an agreed set of eight evaluation criteria:

 Content must be of broadcast standard, produced by a team with a track record for high quality audio content.